rclone/rclone/docs/content/drive.md

 "Google Drive API".

-4. Click "Credentials" in the left-side panel (not "Create credentials", which opens the wizard), then "Create credentials"
+4. Click "Credentials" in the left-side panel (not "Create credentials", which opens the wizard).

 5. If you already configured an "Oauth Consent Screen", then skip to the next step; if not, click on "CONFIGURE CONSENT SCREEN" button